artvinee/bingx-auto-withdraw/README.md

 SLEEP1, SLEEP2 = 30, 60 : instead of 30 and 60 specify your rest range between outputs in seconds.

-If the code does not work or u have smth questions, open a new issue
+If the code does not work or if you have suggestions for improvement, open a new issue